 Executive Committee: It shall be empowered to conduct the business of the Committee between meetings.

-Chair (elected in odd-numbered years by the Voting Membership for a two-year term, according to the PA bylaws), Vice-Chair (appointed by Chair), Secretary/Treasurer (appointed by Chair), the immediate past Chair, a Senior Athletes’ Representative, the Masters Athletes’ Representative, and the Youth Representative.
+Chair (elected in odd-numbered years by the Voting Membership for a two-year term, according to the PA bylaws), Vice-Chair (appointed by Chair), Secretary/Treasurer (appointed by Chair), the immediate past Chair, an Open Athletes’ Representative, the Masters Athletes’ Representative, and the Youth Representative.
 Unless otherwise designated as a voting member according to Article 4.2, the Vice-Chair and Secretary/Treasurer are not voting members.
 The Chair will vote only when necessary to break a tie.

 Voting Membership

 Club Representatives—Each properly registered Club in the PA that has at least three athletes who have competed in at least one (1) PA sanctioned race walk during the previous year is eligible for one (1) vote.
 The name of the Club’s principal representative is to be registered with the Executive Director of the PA and the Secretary of the PA Race Walking Committee.
-If the principal representative is not in attendance, the name of a proxy is to be submitted in writing to the Secretary prior to the beginning of the meeting.
+If the principal representative is not in attendance, the name of a proxy is to be submitted in writing (by the representative or the club president) to the Secretary prior to the beginning of the meeting.

-Senior Athletes’ Representative(s) to the Committee will fulfill at least 20% representation, if available.
+Open Athletes’ Representative(s) to the Committee will fulfill at least 20% representation, if available.
 To meet this requirement, other representatives (i.e., Club, Masters Athletes, Unattached Athletes, etc.) count toward the 20%.

 The priority to fill the positions, based in availability, will be: